In the world of cybersecurity, subdomain takeover is a big threat. This sneaky attack can cause serious problems for businesses and people.

 In 2016, a hacker got into a fundraising site for Donald Trump’s campaign.
 They changed the site’s pages, damaging Trump’s image.
 This shows how subdomain attacks can cause big problems, not just money losses.

-Risks Associated with Subdomain Attacks
+Risks Associated With Subdomain Attacks

 Subdomain attacks are a big threat to companies.
 They can lead to phishing scams, where hackers make fake sites to steal personal info.
 This can cause data breaches, exposing important customer data and company secrets.